Where to see Sloths (+ other wildlife) in La Fortuna

 Can I see sloths in La Fortuna?

-A girl walks across a hanging bridge surrounded by greenery.
+Lucy walks across a bridge in Costa Rica, surrounded by greenery

 La Fortuna’s Hanging Bridges are great for spotting wildlife